proses92/java-bootcamp/README.md

 ## Practice:

 1. Create a shopping cart API spec
-2. Implement the previous shopping cart using TDD.
+2. Implement the previous shopping cart.
 3. Document services.
 4. Design a UserService for CRUD operations.
 5. Implement and document previous UserService.

 Note: Do not implement JPA or ORM.
 Services should return in memory data only.

-## Key Points:

-2,4,7

 ## Commit:

-Commit your practice code.
+Commit your practice code, whatever you have accomplished.

 → [index](#index)

-# Topic 3: Test Driven Development (2 days)
+# Topic 3: Unit Testing

 ## Reading:
 1. JUnit (https://junit.org/junit4/cookbook.html)